Lilli-K2/ActiveMouse-SFB1315/README.md

 </p>
 <kbd>
 <strong>Attention!</strong>
-Please note that you need to manually install seaborn and matplotlib into your environment.
+Please note that you need to manually install seaborn and matplotlib into your dlc-live environment.
 This is easily done with a pip install and potentially a pip upgrade of these packages.
 </kbd>
 </p>